-What Can a Handyman Do in Santa Fe, New Mexico?
+What Can a Handyman Do Without a License in Santa Fe, New Mexico?

 In Santa Fe (Santa Fe County), New Mexico regulates most paid construction/repair work through the New Mexico Regulation & Licensing Department (RLD) Construction Industries Division (CID).
 A true “handyman” can do limited, minor work without a contractor license only if the total value stays under New Mexico’s small-job threshold; once you exceed it (or touch regulated trades like electrical/plumbing), you generally need the proper contractor/trade license and permits.